 У numeric matrix of counts design numeric matrix giving the design matrix for the GLM that is to be fit. offset numeric scalar, vector or matrix giving the offset (in addition to the log of the effective library size) that is to be included in the NB GLM for the transcripts.
 If a scalar, then this value will be used as an offset for all transcripts and libraries.
 If a vector, it should be have length equal to the number of libraries, and the same vector of offsets will be used for each transcript.
 If a matrix, then each library for each transcript can have a unique offset, if desired.
-In adjustedProfileLik the offset must be a matrix with the same dimension as the table of counts. dispersion numeric scalar or vector giving the dispersion(s) towards which the tagwise dispersion parameters are shrunk. trend logical, whether abundance-dispersion trend is used for smoothing. abundance numeric scalar or vector giving the tagwise log-abundance measure for each tag.
-If null, the abundance is then evaluated by ${\rm mglmOneGroup}$ min.row.sum numeric scalar giving a value for the filtering out of low abundance tags.
+In adjustedProfileLik the offset must be a matrix with the same dimension as the table of counts. dispersion numeric scalar or vector giving the dispersion(s) towards which the tagwise dis- persion parameters are shrunk. trend logical, whether abundance-dispersion trend is used for smoothing.
+AveLogCPM numeric vector giving average log2 counts per million for each tag. min.row.sum numeric scalar giving a value for the filtering out of low abundance tags.
 Only tags with total sum of counts above this value are used.
-Low abundance tags can adversely affect the estimation of the common dispersion, so this argument allows the user to select an appropriate filter threshold for the tag abundance.

-prior.df numeric scalar, prior degsmoothing parameter that indicates the weight to give to the common likelihood compared to the individual tag's likelihood; default $\operatorname{getPriorN}(\operatorname{object})$ gives a value for prior.n that is equivalent to giving the common likelihood 20 prior degrees of freedom in the estimation of the tag/genewise dispersion. span numeric parameter between 0 and 1 specifying proportion of data to be used in the local regression moving window.
+Low abundance tags can adversely affect the estimation of the common dispersion, so this argument allows the user to select an appropriate filter threshold for the tag abundance. prior.df numeric scalar, prior degsmoothing parameter that indicates the weight to give to the common likelihood compared to the individual tag's likelihood; default getPriorN(object) gives a value for prior.n that is equivalent to giving the common likelihood 20 prior degrees of freedom in the estimation of the tag/genewise dispersion. span numeric parameter between 0 and 1 specifying proportion of data to be used in the local regression moving window.
 Larger numbers give smoother fits. grid.npts numeric scalar, the number of points at which to place knots for the spline-based estimation of the tagwise dispersion estimates. grid.range numeric vector of length 2, giving relative range, in terms of log2(dispersion), on either side of trendline for each tag for spline grid points.

-In the edgeR context, dispCoxReidInterpolateTagwise is a low-level function called by estimateGLMTagwiseDisp. dispCoxReidInterpolateTagwise calls the function maximizeInterpolant to fit cubic spline interpolation over a tagwise grid.
+In the edgeR context, dispCoxReidInterpolateTagwise is a low-level function called by estimateGLMTagwiseDisp.

+dispCoxReidInterpolateTagwise calls the function maximizeInterpolant to fit cubic spline interpolation over a tagwise grid.

-$dispCoxReidInterpolateTagwise\ produces\ a\ vector\ of\ tagwise\ dispersions\ having\ the\ same\ length\ as\ the\ number\ of\ genes\ in\ the\ count\ data.$
+dispCoxReidInterpolateTagwise produces a vector of tagwise dispersions having the same length as the number of genes in the count data.